-to another.
+Illinois' airports are vital components of the state's larger transportation system as they enable the safe and efficient movement of people and goods from one location to another.
 Most airport users, however, don't originate or terminate their movements at an airport.
 Airport users utilize additional transportation modes to reach their intended destination.
-Airports must provide the means for passon games and their be transported bet be transported between the airport and final destinations to be effective for all users.
+Airports must provide the means for passengers and goods to be transported between the airport and final destinations to be effective for all users.
 An analysis of IASP airport's integration into the state's larger transportation system was conducted as part of the IASP.
 The following aspects of multimodal integration were evaluated: roadway connectivity, multimodal integration, and freight connectivity.